xiix0/scam/README.md

-You will always get the greatest recognition for the job you least like.
+Don't read any sky-writing for the next two weeks.